aksayush2005/VirtualCalculator_using_OpenCV/README.md

    python MNIST_ANN.py
    ```

-   This script trains an ANN on the MNIST dataset and saves the model.
+   This script trains an ANN on a custom dataset(custom_hand_data.zip) and saves the model.Ensure the dataset is present in the working directory.

 2. **Run the Virtual Calculator**: